Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Deep Learning Based Receiver for THz ISAC

 The sensing CFR at the reference blocks is then regarded as the sensing processing matrix.
 Due to the constant envelop of $P_{m, n}$, the LS estimator does not increase the noise variance.

 Then, the sensing task is to estimate the delay and Doppler parameters, $\tau_p$ and $\nu_p$, from estimated sensing CFR, and calculate the range and velocity parameters.
 This estimation problem can be expressed as a problem of spectral estimation from a sum of complex exponential signals buried in noise.
-We can regard the sensing CFR as the observation matrix and calculate the correlation function function of the sensing CFR as $ R_H(\Delta m, \Delta n) = E\left\{\hat{H}_{m - \Delta m, n}^{(s)*} \hat{H}_{m, n + \Delta n}^{(s)}\right\}. $ Furthermore, both the range and velocity can be estimated from this correlation function by using the high-resolution subspace-based methods, such as MUSIC~\cite{le2017ofdm}.
+Furthermore, both the range and velocity can be estimated from the correlation function by using the high-resolution subspace-based methods, such as multiple signal classification (MUSIC)~\cite{le2017ofdm}.
 Alternatively, the DFT-based method~\cite{Strum2011Waveform} can be invoked as the sensing algorithm, which is the maximum likelihood estimator and performs DFT on the sensing CFR.
-Following the derivation in~\cite{braun2014ofdm}, the Cram\'{e}r-Rao lower bounds (CRLBs) for range and velocity estimation variance in case of one target using one SI-DFT-s-OFDM frame are respectively given by
+The Cram\'{e}r-Rao lower bounds (CRLBs) for range and velocity estimation variance in case of one target using frequency domain signals can be seen in~\cite{braun2014ofdm}.